orbitdb/field-manual/05_Customizing_OrbitDB/01_Definitions.md

 an easy to access and use representation of the current state of the database.

-The index is then used by the Store to implement it's API.
+The index is then used by the `Store` to implement its API.

 ## The Access Controllers
 Access Controllers or short ACL (Access Control List) were already discussed [02: Managing Data](../01_Tutorial/02_Managing_Data).

-They are a piece of code, that is invoked, whenever you try to write to the database, to ensure, that you have the right to do so.
+They are a piece of code that is invoked whenever you try to write to the database to ensure that you have the right to do so.

 It is setup when you create a database